Crux Installation Instructions

 to a convenient location and unpack the file using the

-command.
+unzipcommand.
 For example,You should now have a new directory, crux-x.xx.Darwin.x86_64, with two subdirectories bin, and doc.
-The crux programs are in the bin directory.
+The Crux programs are in the bin directory.
 You may want to move these files somewhere more convenient for you, but otherwise, that completes the installation!
 Skip ahead to Setting the PATH on Linux and MacOS for notes on how to run the executables.unzip crux-x.xx.Darwin.x86_64.zip

 Building Crux From Source on MacOS